-- 13.3.
+- 12.3.
 Where a general practitioner has not issued a certificate of incapacity and one is believed to be required by another independent health professional to treat the patient under the NHS, the practice may receive a fee for the assessment and completion of the certificate for the purposes of the independent health professional.
-The fee payable is $\pounds105.56$. - 13.4.
-Where a GP is required to undertake a second assessment and produce an additional certificate for an independent health professional to provide treatment under the NHS, having already issued a certificate which enabled the GP to treat a patient, payment of a fee of £105.56 is payable to the GP. - 13.5.
-Applications for payment should be completed and sent to the local Practitioner Services Division for processing and payment.
+The fee payable is £105.56. - 12.4.
+Where a GP is required to undertake a second assessment and produce an additional certificate for an independent health professional to provide treatment under the NHS, having already issued a certificate which enabled the GP to treat a patient, payment of a fee of £105.56 is payable to the GP. - 12.5.
+Applications for payment should be completed and sent to the local Practitioner Services Division for processing and payment. - 12.6.
+Claims will be the subject of checks by Practitioner Services Division with the independent health professional requesting the assessment and certificate.